 The late Alan Rickman, (one of my favorite actors) did an excellent job as Hans Gruber, the main antagonist of the film.
 He is cunning, unpredictable, and also a master strategist.

 Action Sequences were great, filled with bullets, stealth takedowns, and explosions, all in one complete package.

 Cinematography looked normal, without any technical difficulties.
 Dutch Angles were used effectively on one scene to create a tense encounter.

 The movie’s High Concept, (What If Scenario) involving one man vs. a dozen enemies, set in one location, felt unique at the time.
 This idea transformed like a strand of DNA.
 Films including Home Alone, Air Force One, Paul Blart, among many others, were inspired by the movie that started this trend.
-Video Games franchises such as, Metal Gear Solid, Splinter Cell, & Batman: Arkham Asylum, also credited the film as a source inspiration.
+Video Game franchises such as, Metal Gear Solid, Splinter Cell, & Batman: Arkham Asylum, also credited the film as a source inspiration.
 Without John McClaine, there would be no Solid Snake, or Sam Fisher.
 I have no choice but to give Die Hard a truckload of Bonus Points!

 You’re gonna be surprised that Die Hard is based on a novel called, “Nothing Last Forever.”
 The book was written by crime novelist, Roderick Thorp.
 The book’s premise is similar to Die Hard, taking elements from the book, and the film did several minor changes to the source material such as, changing Joe LeLand’s name, to John McClaine.
 Thus, a franchise is born.

 If you’re a fan of the GTA series, Stevie Wonder’s song, “Skeletons,” is heard in one scene.
 GTA V features the song in one of the game’s radio stations to listened to while exploring The City Of Los Santos.
 (Los Santos is based on Los Angeles)

-The Nakatomi Plaza, is the real headquarters of Fox.
+The Nakatomi Plaza, is the real life headquarters of Fox.

 Dialogue is very memorable, making Die Hard, one of the most quotable movies of all time.